ibm-cloud-docs/vmwaresolutions/services/managing-entrust-cc.md

 ## Accessing the Entrust CloudControl console from the vSphere Web Client
 {: #managing-entrust-cc-accessing-console}

-To access the Entrust CloudControl console from the vSphere Web Client, use the following procedure:
+To access the Entrust CloudControl console from the VMware vSphere Web Client, use the following procedure:
 1. In the vSphere Web Client, find the virtual machines (VMs) that are named **CC1** and **CC2**.
 2. Right-click **CC1** or **CC2**, and then click **Open Console**.
 3. Log in to the console by using the console credentials that you can find on the Entrust CloudControl service details page.